-Anti- Bullying
+Anti-Bullying

-This section is a summary of the 'Rugby School Anti-Bullying Policy'.
+This section is a summary of the 'Rugby School Anti-Bullying Policy' which can be found on the School website.
+The policy can be made available in large-print or other easily accessible forms.

 Bullying behaviour can be defined as any form of unpleasant, intimidating or abusive behaviour that involves a real or perceived power imbalance.
 The behaviour is usually repeated over time, but may be a one-off, and intentionally hurts another pupil physically or emotionally.
 It is often motivated by prejudice against particular groups, for example on grounds of race, religion, culture, sex, gender, homo/trans/bi-phobia, special educational needs and disability or certain health conditions, or because of a child's familial circumstances, such as they are adopted, in care or have caring responsibilities.
 Bullying behaviour may be motivated by actual differences between children or perceived differences.
 For example, bullying can still be homophobic if directed towards a pupil who is perceived to be gay, whether or not this is the case.